gustA11plan/Hella-games-in-Hmtl-including-fnf-/README.md

 # Hella-games-in-Hmtl-including-fnf-
-games that can you run in
+games that can you run in html just copy pase files into a code editor and play